 We understand that some people may have special circumstances.

-Under Australia’s aviation security legislation, you are unable to choose how you are screened at Australian airports.
-Before you begin the screening process, if you need help or if you have a prosthetic, medical device or medical equipment, tell the screening officer.
+Australia’s aviation security legislation does not allow you to choose your screening method at Australian airports.
+Before starting the screening process, tell the screening officer if you need help or have a prosthetic, medical device, or medical equipment.

-To find out more about the screening process, see Security screening at airports.
+To find out more about the security screening process, see Security screening at airports.

-If you have any questions or are uncomfortable at any time throughout the screening process, speak with the on-duty screening supervisor.
-You can also give feedback about your experience by directly
+If you have any questions or are uncomfortable at any time throughout the security screening process, speak with the on-duty screening supervisor.
+You can also give feedback about your experience by directly contacting the airport.

-We recommend you talk with your legal medical practitioner or check the manufacturer instructions for guidance on whether your medical device or equipment is suitable for screening by body scanner or X-ray technology.
+We recommend asking your doctor or checking the manufacturer instructions to see if your medical device or equipment is suitable for security screening by these devices:

 Understand what you can take in your carry-on baggage